CANDLE BURNING TIPS AND TRICKS

 With a lighter, not a match, light the wooden wick at the base where the wood meets the wax.
 To get a good flame it will take at least 5 seconds.
 Burn the candle until a full melt pool is present (total liquid wax on the top surface).
 Depending on the size of the candle this will take approximately 1 1/2 hours.

 The metal hook thing is a "wick dipper".
-When you are finished enjoying your burning candle, don't "blow" it out.
 Use the wick dipper on the wooden wick to scrape the burned charcoal off the wick before lighting.

 Charred wood will not burn.
 It will relight but quickly go out.
 It must be removed.